AkselRivera/stori-challenge/README.md

 ## API

-Each services implements an endpoint to check if they are online, this is the `Health` endpoint.
+Each service implements an endpoint to check if they are online, this is the `Health` endpoint.

 - GET /health
   - Check if the service is online